ricardoianelli/ricardoianelli/README.md

 ## :runner: About me

 - 👨🏽‍💻 Someone who love coding and digital games;
-- 🌱 Currently pursuing my Masters degree in Computer Science at Maharishi International University;
+- 🌱 Currently pursuing my Masters degree in Computer Science at Maharishi International University, Iowa/USA;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@ricardoianelli](https://www.linkedin.com/in/ricardoianelli/);